 How do batteries work?

-An inverter battery 150Ah for home is an electrochemical device that can convert chemical energy kept stored in its active materials to electrical energy with the help of oxidation-reduction reactions.
+An inverter battery pack is an electrochemical device that can convert chemical energy kept stored in its active materials to electrical energy with the help of oxidation-reduction reactions.
 Batteries are classified as primary and secondary batteries, depending on whether the reactions in the cell are reversible or not.

 The difference between a primary and secondary cell is that in the primary cell the reaction is irreversible whereas in the secondary cell the reaction is highly reversible to such an extent that almost the same output can be obtained after recharging the secondary cells in the reverse direction.
 Thus while a primary cell has to be discarded once it is exhausted, the storage cells can be recharged again and again, several times until their capacity falls to 80% of the rated capacity.